rbhatia4245/OpinionPoll/README.md

 5. If you are using IntelliJ import the project.
   a.
 Create a new run configuration and in command line enter tomcat7:run.

-Screenshots are attatched in the wiki with explaination about the database schema.